Kidnapping of Elizabeth Smart: Competency evaluations

 The court requested that Mitchell undergo a competency evaluation, based on his claims of being a religious prophet.
 While awaiting the evaluation, Mitchell was incarcerated at the Utah State Hospital.
 Stephen Golding, a psychologist hired by the defense, distinguished between zealous belief and delusion, and concluded that Mitchell's beliefs transcended zeal and were in fact delusional.
 It was Golding's opinion that Mitchell was not competent to stand trial as a result of his delusions.
 The court, however, overruled Golding's opinion and found Mitchell to be competent in 2004.
 Plea negotiations subsequently began between the defense and the prosecution.
 The defendant was willing to plead guilty to kidnapping and burglary for a 10- to 15-year sentence on condition that Smart should not testify.
 The prosecution refused to drop sexual assault charges against Mitchell, and no agreement was reached.

 On October 15, 2004, plea negotiations had still not determined an agreement.
 The defense appealed as late as October 21, asking the prosecution to rethink their position in terms of what they were offering Mitchell.
 Up until this point the defense did not highlight breakdown in competence as a contributing factor to the deterioration of plea negotiations; they cited the lack of a coming to an agreement as being the result of the sole discretion of their client.
 The appeal was subsequently rejected.

 Jennifer Skeem, a psychologist who initially stated that Mitchell was competent, interviewed Mitchell again per the defense's request in February 2005.
 After this interview, Heidi Buchi, Mitchell's attorney, filed a brief stating that Mitchell was no longer competent to stand trial.
 Mitchell subsequently began to act out in court, while jail staff observed no change in his behavior and thought process.
 Ultimately, Judge Judy Atherton agreed with the defense, asserting that Mitchell's behavior reflected psychosis.
 The defendant re-entered Utah State hospital on August 11, 2005, and remained there until 2008.
 While he was in the hospital, no staff members observed Mitchell being paranoid in a pathological sense.

 In February 2006, a bill went before the Utah legislature to allow prosecutors to apply for forcible medication on defendants to restore their competence to face trial.
 Permission to forcibly medicate Wanda Barzee was also sought, relying upon the U.S. Supreme Court's decision in Sell v.
-United States (2003), which permits compulsory medication when the state can demonstrate a compelling interest is served by restoring a person's competence and that medication would not harm the person or prevent him from defending himself.
+United States (2003), which permits compulsory medication when the state can demonstrate a compelling interest is served by restoring a person's competence and that medication would not harm the person or prevent them from defending themself.
 In June 2006, a Utah judge approved the forcible medication of Barzee so that she could stand trial.